Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 END_IF
 ```

-Again this solution will silently fail, thus it might be wise to add an `ELSE` clause with an error message.
-Or if the interface is used in a function or function block you can use the `VAR_IN_OUT` or `FB_init` solutions mentioned in the [earlier article](https://cookncode.com/twincat/2021/02/07/preventing-page-faults-from-references.html) .
+Again this solution silently fail, thus it might be wise to add an `ELSE` clause with an error message.
+Or if you use the interface in a function or function block you can use the `VAR_IN_OUT` or `FB_init` solutions mentioned in the [earlier article](https://cookncode.com/twincat/2021/02/07/preventing-page-faults-from-references.html).

 ## Conclusions
-I showed page faults can be caused by invalid pointers, references and interfaces.
-Then I showed some solutions how to prevent the page faults, mainly by checking if the pointer or interface is not 0 or by using `__iSVALIDREF` for references.
-Did I miss any cases which can cause page faults?
-And what are your solutions to prevent plc crashes from page faults?
+I showed page faults can be caused by invalid pointers, references, and interfaces.
+For each case,  I showed some solutions how to prevent the page faults, mainly by checking if the pointer or interface is not 0 or by using `__iSVALIDREF` for references.

+Did I miss any cases which can cause page faults and what are your solutions to prevent PLC crashes from page faults?
 Let me know in the comments below.